Canonicalizing zeta generators: genus zero and genus one: Deriving the topological map from the sphere to the torus

 With the degenerate KZB connection in the coordinate $\eta=1-\sigma$ \beq \lim_{\tau \rightarrow i\infty} J_{\rm KZB}(A,B;z|\tau) = \bigg( \frac{t_{12}}{\eta}+ \frac{-t_{01}}{1-\eta} \bigg) d\eta= J(t_{12},-t_{01};\eta)\, , \eeq we obtain the factor \beq g_w(t_{12},-t_{01}) = {\rm Pexp} \bigg( \int^1_0 \bigg[ \frac{t_{12}}{\eta} + \frac{-t_{01}}{1-\eta} \bigg] d\eta \bigg) \, \big|_{\zeta_w} \eeq in the action (\ref{g01.11tau}) of genus-one zeta generators on $t_{01}$, in direct analogy with (\ref{kzapp.01}) in genus zero.
 Moreover, the realization (\ref{kzapp.04}) of $D_{g_w}(y)$ in genus zero generalizes to

 i.e.\ the interpretation as a linearized monodromy passes through from genus zero to genus one.
-The loop ${\cal C}_y$ anchored at the origin of the sphere around the point $\eta=1$ descends from the $A$-cycle $z \in (0,1)$ of the torus.
+The loop ${\cal C}_y$ anchored at the tangential base point from $\eta=0$ to 1 on the sphere around the point $\eta=1$ descends from the $A$-cycle $z \in (0,1)$ of the torus.
 The other part $\tau_w(t_{12})=0$ of the action (\ref{g01.11tau}) of genus-one zeta generators in turn follows from a loop around the origin of both the sphere ($\eta=0$) and the torus ($z=0$) which can be contracted to an infinitesimal circle and does not produce any odd zeta values through its periods, see (\ref{kzapp.05}).

 In summary, this appendix derived the close analogy between the actions (\ref{kzapp.03}) and (\ref{g01.11tau}) of zeta generators in genus zero and one and justified the morphism \eqref{sec4eq.2} by comparing (i) the underlying connections of KZ- and KZB-type in the degeneration of the torus to a nodal sphere and (ii) integration contours on the respective surfaces (loops around marked points and the pinched homology cycle of the degenerate torus).